tau2pi4u/train_auto_control/readme.md

 #### POINT_Y_PLAT_B_FEEDBACK
 Provides feedback on the current state of Points Y. If the feedback when the points are set for platform B is low, then `INVERT_Y_PLAT_B_POINT_FEEDBACK` in `defines.h` should be set to 0, else it should be set to 1.
 The pin from which it is read is set by `POINT_Y_PLAT_B_FEEDBACK_PIN` in `defines.h`.

+#### PLATFORM_DWELL_TIME
+Controls how long the train waits in the platform before departing. `PLATFORM_DWELL_TIME` sets the maximum dwell time in milliseconds, and `PLATFORM_DWELL_TIME_PIN` controls what fraction of that time it will wait.
+If it is 0V, then it will leave immediately, if it is 5V, it will wait `PLATFORM_DWELL_TIME` ms. These can be adjusted in `defines.h`.

 ### Outputs